NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 0.93 - support for switching languages using embedded WildApricot "widgets" in 3rd party content management system, added a standard French translation file 2/15/22

+0.94 - added support for entering/exiting Inspect mode, easy copy/paste of elements in the dev mode panel, more details in install script

 ## Installation

 ### Script Setup